Fly (Nicki Minaj song): Writing and recording

-"Fly" was written by Nicki Minaj (credited as Onika Maraj), J.R.
-Rotem, Kevin Hissink, W. Jordan and Clemm Rishad.
-Production of the song was handled by Rotem under his production name J.R.
-Rotem.
-It was recorded by Aerial Chobaz and Charles Moniz at Glenwood Place Studios, Burbank, California and at Chalice Recording Studios, Los Angeles, California.
+The song was recorded by Aerial Chobaz and Charles Moniz at Glenwood Place Studios, Burbank, California and at Chalice Recording Studios, Los Angeles, California.
 They were assisted by Lyttleton "Cartwheel" Carter.
 It was mixed by Carter, Chobaz and Rotem at Glenwood Recording Studios and Chalice Recording Studios.
 Instrumentation was provided for by Rotem and Hissink.
 Rihanna appears on the track as a featured artist courtesy of Def Jam Recordings.

 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Fly" is written in the key of B♭ major, with a relaxed-four tempo of 120 beats per minute.
 The song follows a chord progression of B♭–C7sus–Gm7–E♭, while Rihanna and Nicki's vocals span from B♭3 to D5.